NYU Collegiate Seminar Program: Give College a Try

 When can you apply?
-Deadlines for both nominations and applications will be in July 2023.
+Deadlines for both nominations and applications will be in summer 2023.

 How do you apply?
 An official from your high school, like a teacher or counselor, must nominate you.
 If NYU accepts your nomination, you will be invited to apply.